jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 defer ln.Close()
 ```

 Ok, we need some configuration for TLS to work.
 What's that?
 TLS uses public key cryptography.
-The TLS server needs a private key to decrypt and sign data and a certificate to authenticate to the client:
+The TLS server needs a certificate to authenticate to the client and a private key to decrypt and sign data:

 ```go
 certFile := flag.String("cert", "cert.pem", "certificate file")